worldbank/template/README.md

 3. **Update configurations**

     The <span style="color:#3EACAD">template</span> comes with a default `docs/_config.yml` Jupyter Book configuration file.
-Remember to update it to reflect your project's name and additional information.
+Remember to update it to reflect your project's name and details.

       ```
       repository: